 The idea of a mezcla is relatively new, most likely emerging in the early 21st Century.
-Traditionally mezcals were made from all of the agave that was ripe in the area at harvest time.
-As demand for mezcal grew producers and their business partners began making single agave mezcals in the late 20th Century, most likely inspired by other spirits and wines.
-Later on they started blending batches of single agave mezcals.
+Traditionally, mezcals were typically made from all of the agave that was ripe in the area at harvest time.
+As demand for mezcal grew, producers and their business partners began making single agave mezcals in the late 20th Century, most likely inspired by other spirits and wines.
+Later on they started blending batches of single agave mezcals to create mezclas.

-While there is no legal definition of mezcla or ensemble, some traditional mezcal makers insist that it is an important linguistic distinction because an ensemble reflects traditional practices and is a far more labor intensive operation which requires much more knowledge and nuance.
+While there is no legal definition of mezcla or ensemble, some traditional mezcal makers insist that it is an important distinction because an ensemble reflects traditional practices and is a far more labor intensive operation that requires more knowledge and nuance.
 Here is a deeper dive on the entire topic of ensembles and mezclas.

 Leave a Comment